ryan3741/Youtube-Integrations/README.md

 # Youtube-Integrations
-Code for YouTube integrations for Story Wall Project
+Code for YouTube integrations including using the YouTube API to automatically upload videos to YouTube